How has bullying changed over the years?

 Technology and social media; however, have allowed bullies to continue tormenting their victims, far beyond school hours.

 Kids today can bully other kids anywhere and anytime they want, which is scary and unsettling, for both children and their parents.

-All parents need to know that cyberbullying is unacceptable behavior that must stop.
-Read on to find out how you can protect your child and keep her safe.
+Every parent needs to know that cyberbullying is unacceptable and must stop.
+Read on to find out how you can protect your children and keep them safe.